zephyrproject-rtos/zephyr/doc/application/apps_dev_process.rst

 Application Development Workflow
 ################################

-The application development workflow identifies the procedures needed to create, build, and run a |codename|'s microkernel or nanokernel application.
+The application development workflow identifies procedures needed to create, build, and run a Zephyr microkernel or nanokernel application.

 Before you build
 ----------------